mzampetakis/aquago/README.md

 # Enjoy
 I hope you enjoy this app at least as I did while developing it and while I am watching this just working...

+### Contributions are more than welcome in form of PRs or issues!